chensoul/generator-springboot/README.md

 $ yo springboot
 Generating SpringBoot Application
 ?
 What is the application name? myservice
 ?
-What is the default package name? com.mycompany.myservice ?
+What is the default package name? com.mycompany
+?
 Which type of database you want to use?
 Postgresql
 ?
 Which type of database migration tool you want to use?
 FlywayDB ?
 Which type of logging tool you want to use?
 ELK Docker configuration